Is Zara Good or Bad?

 Microplastic pollution

-30% of the materials they use are low-carbon and more eco-friendly.
+However, six years later, just 30% of the materials they use are low-carbon and more eco-friendly.
 These include materials like organic cotton, recycled cotton, linen, wool, and special wood-based fabrics.
-The other 70% comes from more common materials like regular cotton, polyester, nylon, and other synthetic fabrics, which are less sustainable.
+The other 70% still comes from more common materials like regular cotton, polyester, nylon, and other synthetic fabrics.

 26% of all Zara clothes are made of polyester.
-Which is a synthetic material that can’t decompose in a natural environment.
-Within time, it breaks down into small plastic pieces, which contribute to microplastic pollution.
+It is a synthetic material that can’t decompose in a natural environment.
+Over time, it breaks down into small plastic pieces, which contribute to microplastic pollution.

 Emissions